 Q – I am a registered vendor, when can I set up?
 Is electricity provided, can I bring a generator?

 A – If you are a registered vendor, you will receive specific information one week prior to event.
-Some set-ups will begin on Friday, vendors are asked to set-up before 9:30 AM on the day of the event and we ask that you stay until event close at 6 PM.
-Power is not provided for the vendor booths, and we do not allow generators.
+Some set-ups will begin on Friday, vendors are asked to set-up before 9:00 AM on the day of the event and we ask that you stay until event close at 6 PM.
+Power is not provided for the vendor booths.
+We do not allow generators.

 Q – Why is the festival not on the courthouse square?